At a time when sales have become the nucleus of growth for almost every business, pre-sales presents a promising opportunity to boost numbers.

 - Mapping and improving this entire process.

-Your pre-sales engine essentially establishes quality over quantity to fuel your growth.
+Your pre-sales engine essentially establishes quality over quantity to fuel your growth and optimize your sales funnel.

 Reduce churn, increase retention

-They can boost brand loyalty by implementing customer satisfaction tactics.
-They understand customer needs and share feedback with the product/service team for higher satisfaction levels.
+They can use their sales skills to boost brand loyalty by implementing customer satisfaction tactics.
+They understand customer needs and share customer feedback with the product/service team for higher satisfaction levels.

 By identifying new chances to deliver a frictionless experience, pre-sales pros can indirectly improve your retention rate.